 As well as the bands actually performing, the audience was also brimful of bands and soon-to-be bands including Paul Weller, Shane McGowan and Shanne Bradley of The Nips, Viv Albertine, Chrissie Hynde, Vivienne Westwood, Gaye Advert and TV Smith and Michelle Brigandage who had this to say;

 “The atmosphere at the 100 Club Punk Festival was electric.
 We’d seen the Pistols several times before, and The Clash, they had 5 members then – Keith Levine was their guitarist for a while”.

 “It was an incredible two nights but it was marred by a glass throwing incident, which Sid was later blamed for.
 My cousin and I got small bits of glass showering over us into our face, but it was a friend I’d met at the Blitz – Cherry – I think that was her name, who got it straight in the eye.
 It blinded her in one eye and I think she was going to be an artist and that put paid to that.
 So obviously the atmosphere changed suddenly.
 There was blood, screaming, crying and ambulances.
 It calmed down after she was taken away but everybody started to leave and Siouxsie stood on the stairs and asked people to stay and watch the Buzzcocks!
 We couldn’t coz we had a train to catch to get back home.
 Should have stayed to see them – it was Howard Devoto”.

 It was a watershed moment for Punk.
 Bands, proto-bands and audience alike.
 The Punk Festival somehow coalesced the movement, from its disparate and fragmented parts, into the same unstoppable force.

-If there’s any other punk girl with their own memories of the Punk Festival we’d love to hear about it.
+If there are any other punk girls with their own memories of the Punk Festival we’d love to hear about it.